 David Calow was born and educated in Leicestershire, receiving his early musical training from the Leicestershire School of Music.
 He played flute and piccolo in The National Youth Wind Orchestra from 1978-84, under the baton of Harry Legge, a renowned expert on the Symphonic Band repertoire.
 David is now Creative Director of CalowCraddock design and Illustration studio in Leicester.
-On returning to Leicester after college, David founded the wind ensemble ‘Musicamici’, which he has conducted for 30 years.
+On returning to Leicester after Art College, David founded the wind ensemble ‘Musicamici’, which he has conducted for over 30 years.

 In 1995 David was appointed Music Director of the I.D.O.L.S Operatic Group in Leicester for their Little Theatre production of South Pacific.
 Over the following ten years he directed Seven Brides for Seven Brothers, Oklahoma!, The King and I, Guys & Dolls, Mack and Mabel, Anything Goes and Kiss Me Kate.
 David also worked with the production team and cast on 3 original shows and the critically acclaimed Little Theatre premiere of The Best Little Whore House in Texas.
 He has also directed full productions of Jesus Christ Superstar and Godspell.

 David became Music Director and Conductor of the Bardi Wind Orchestra in 1996.
-The Wind Orchestra now has an enviable reputation performing at major fund raising gala concerts each year at De Montfort Hall in Leicester.
-This year the Wind Orchestra also performed to great acclaim at the first ever Bradgate Park Prom concerts to great acclaim.
+The Wind Orchestra now has an enviable reputation performing at major fund raising gala concerts each year at De Montfort Hall and the Christmas Festival concerts at Holy Trinity Church on Regent Road in Leicester.
+The Wind Orchestra has also performed at the first four Bradgate Park Prom concerts to great acclaim.